Humanoid Robot

 The joint configuration of 7-axis dual arms, 3-axis waist (pitch, pitch, yaw), 3-axis neck (yaw, pitch, roll), and 4-axis undercarriage (omni-directional mobile base) enables the robot to do tasks with a range of motion similar to human beings in living and working spaces of people.

-Torque sensing and impedance control of arm and waist
+Torque sensing and impedance control of the arm and waist

 Equipped with torque sensors at all joints of the arms and waist, the joint torque control enables safe contact stops and force-controlling task executions.
 Assembly tasks, cooking, and physical interaction with humans can be performed more safely and skillfully.